MicroFocus/ADM-FT-ToolsLauncher/README.md

 This tool supports expanding the string interpolations in the `.mtbx` file by replacing the well-known interpolated syntax `%xxx%` (Windows batch) and `${xxx}` (Unix shell) with the environment variables.
 For example, in the following sample, the interpolated string `%TEST_FOLDER%` will be expanded before reading the XML content with the value of the environment variable `TEST_FOLDER` if the environment variable is set and the real value could be `C:\tests\GUITest1` when the value of the environment variable `TEST_FOLDER` is `C:\tests`.

+There are two attributes that can specify the report location: `reportPath` and `reportPathExact`.
+The former is used to specify a base report directory in which a dynamic directory will be created for each test.
+The latter explicitly defines the report directory for that test which means the report assets will be saved to that exact path.

 If the `Iterations` XML element is specified in the `.mtbx` file, the iteration **mode** is required and shall be one of the following values: `rngIterations`, `rngAll` and `oneIteration`.
 If the mode is set to `rngIterations`, the `start` and `end` attributes might be also specified to define the range.
 See the sample below for the usage of the test iterations.

 ```xml